 In an era of open architecture, social media, and having options, even the job search is all about freedom.
-So how do you, as a financial planner, find an employer that won’t try to clip your wings?
+So how do you, as a financial professional, find an employer that won’t try to clip your wings?

 There’s no one-size-fits-all answer and you’ll definitely have to dig for information, but here are four simple questions every financial representative should ask before accepting a position.

 1. If I leave the company, do my clients come with me?